Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type

+\begin{lemma} If $p=13$ and $a=1$ then either $H$ is a blueprint for $M(E_7)$ or $H$ stabilizes a line on either $M(E_7)$ or $L(E_7)$. \end{lemma} \begin{proof} If $u$ lies in a generic unipotent class then $H$ is a blueprint for $M(E_7)$ by Lemma \ref{lem:genericunipotent}, so assume that the unipotent class is not generic.
+This means $u$ acts with Jordan blocks as in case (\ref{li:pslfirst13}) of the list of possible unipotent actions at the start of this section, so $13^4,1^4$.

+Suppose that $H$ has no trivial summand on $M(E_7)$, so that the $1^4$ in the action of $u$ all comes from indecomposables of dimension congruent to $1$ modulo $13$: these are of the form $i/(14-i)$ for some odd $i$ by Proposition \ref{prop:simplesl2p}.
+Thus $M(E_7)\downarrow_H$ is the sum of two dual pairs of these modules.

+Using the traces of elements of orders $2$, $3$ and $4$ from Appendix \ref{app:traces}, there is a unique conspicuous set of composition factors for $M(E_7)\downarrow_H$ of the form just described:

+Using the corresponding traces on $L(E_7)$, we can determine two possibilities for the composition factors of $H$ on $L(E_7)$ (see (\ref{li:strata}) from Chapter \ref{ch:strategy}): these are

+The only module for $\SL_2(p)$ that has a trivial factor but no trivial submodule or quotient is $P(11)=11/1,3/11$, so for both of these sets of composition factors, $H$ stabilizes a line on $L(E_7)$.
+Thus $H$ is either a blueprint for $M(E_7)$, or $H$ has a trivial summand on $M(E_7)$, or $H$ stabilizes a line on $L(E_7)$.
+Thus the proof is complete. \end{proof}

-The last case is $p=19$, where again we only have $a=1$. \begin{prop} Suppose that $p=19$ and $a=1$.
-If $H$ is not a blueprint for $\Vmin$ then $H$ centralizes a $2$-space on $\Vmin$ and is a non-$G$-cr subgroup of the $E_6$-parabolic acting on $\Vmin$ as
+The last case is $p=19$, where again we only have $a=1$. \begin{proposition} Suppose that $p=19$ and $a=1$.
+If $H$ is not a blueprint for $M(E_7)$ then $H$ centralizes a $2$-space on $M(E_7)$ and is a non-$\bG$-completely reducible subgroup of the $E_6$-parabolic subgroup acting on $M(E_7)$ as